 Theatre headset mics can be a bit of a minefield.
-People have different ideas of what works best, and what doesn’t.
+People have different ideas of what works best, and what does not.
 As with most things to do with sound, the primary and most important tool is your own ears.
 Equipment is important, but medium quality equipment with a good quality sound engineer is a much better combination than the best equipment with a mediocre sound engineer.

-– Placement is key, people have different sized heads, different sized ears, different sized mouths.
+– Placement is key.
+People have different sized heads, different sized ears, different sized mouths.
 The ideal placement for our head microphones is approximately 1-2 inches from the corner of the mouth, out of the path of air coming from the nose.